johnolinda/relationships-small-group-study/07-forgiveness-absorbing-the-cost.md

 ### Forgiveness is costly, but not forgiving is more costly

 Forgiveness is costly.
 Canceling a debt and absorbing the cost is going to hurt.
-It is this pain that often makes true forgiveness so difficult, but we must realize that there is a greater cost to not forgiving!
+This pain makes true forgiveness difficult.
+But, we must realize that there is a greater cost to not forgiving!

 **DISCUSSION QUESTION:** *What is the lesson and warning Jesus gives through the parable in Matthew 18?
 (God is going to treat us the same way we treat others.)*

-Habitual unwillingness to forgive will cost us eternally.
-It will also make us bitter and unloving people, and we will eventually damage all our relationships.
+Habitual unwillingness to forgive will cost us.
+It will make us bitter and unloving people.
+We will damage all our relationships.

-The unmerciful servant, who before the king was the victim of his own negligence, turns into a tyrant.
-Notice what he did to the other servant: he "seized him by the throat" and had him thrown in jail!
-It feels so natural to make someone pay, but a sense of justice quickly goes into overdrive and turns into revenge.
+The unmerciful servant, who before the king was the victim, turns into a dictator.
+Notice what he did to the other servant: he "seized him by the throat" and threw him in jail!
+It feels so natural to make someone pay, doesn't it?
+But, a sense of justice goes into overdrive and turns into revenge.
 We may not choke anyone, but we may shut others out of our lives.
-Bitterness gets its foot in the door, and eventually, if the situation is not addressed and forgiveness is not granted, it takes over.
-And if we don't practice forgiveness on a daily basis with the little skirmishes, we'll begin to lose the battles, which will eventually cost us the war.
+Bitterness gets its foot in the door and takes over if it isn't caught.
+If we don't practice daily forgiveness with little problems, we'll lose the battles.
+One day this will cost us the war.

 ### Forgiveness is an event and a process

 **DISCUSSION QUESTION:** *Why do you think Jesus told Peter to forgive "seventy times seven"?*

 The temptation exists to slip into bitterness some time in the future.
-Even if we have forgiven for an offense, we will be tempted to think about it the next time we see the person or the next time she sins against us.
+Even if we have forgiven an offense, we will be tempted to think about it.
+Perhaps the next time we see the person or the next time she sins against us.
 Without realizing it, we will pile that sin on top of the old sins, making it much more difficult for us to forgive.
 We not only need to forgive once but continue to forgive the same sin.

 ### Forgiveness is not forgetting

-In Jeremiah 31:34 God says, "I will forgive their wickedness and will remember their sins no more."
+In Jeremiah 31:34, God says, "I will forgive their wickedness and will remember their sins no more."
 Some say this is how we should forgive.
 That true forgiveness forgets what someone has done to us.
 This understanding of forgiveness creates at least two problems.

 First, it is not realistic.
 Our minds do not function this way, and our ability to remember is powerful.
 In the same way, trying to forget a sin someone has committed against us will only encourage us to remember it.
 Completely erasing our memory is unrealistic.

 Second, the passage in Jeremiah does not say that God has amnesia when he looks at you.
 Our omniscient God does not forget anything!
 The word *remember* is not a memory word but a promise word, a covenant word.
 God is promising that when we confess our sins, he will not treat us as our sins deserve, but will instead forgive us.
 This is why forgiveness is both a past and an ongoing process into the future.
 It is a past promise you keep in the future.
-When this is done, the memory of small offenses usually dissipates.
-Larger offenses probably will not.
+When you do this, the memory of small offenses usually dissipates.
+Larger offenses will not.

 Grace will never forget about John's affair.
 Heather will never forget her abuse.
 Melissa and Andy will always be aware that they sinned against each other.
-Michael will remember the times his father was sinfully angry.
+Michael will remember the times his father sinned in anger.
 But each individual can still practice biblical forgiveness.
 They can make a promise and remain faithful to that promise over time.
-If Grace believes she must forget, she may be plagued with doubts about whether she has truly forgiven her husband, or if she believes she can forgive him once but hold onto the hurt into the future, she will become subtly bitter.
+If Grace believes she must forget, doubt may haunt her.
+Has she forgiven her husband if she still remembers?
+Or if she believes she can forgive him once but hold onto the hurt into the future, she will become bitter.

-**DISCUSSION QUESTION:** *Is there an offense committed against you that you still remember?
+**DISCUSSION QUESTION:** *Can you still remember something offensive that happened to you?
 When you remember, do you lean toward bitterness or practice forgiveness all over again?*

 ### Forgiveness is vertical and horizontal